mendix/docs/refguide5/System+Requirements.md

 ## Modeler

-The Mendix Business Modeler supports Windows XP (Service Pack 3), Vista, 7, and 8(.1).
+The Mendix Modeler supports Windows XP (Service Pack 3), Vista, 7, and 8(.1).
 From version 5.21.1 the Modeler also supports Windows 10.

 The following frameworks are automatically installed (if necessary):